-An EU/EEA citizen working in another EU/EEA country must be treated in the same way as that country's own citizens.
+An EU/EEA citizen working in another EU/EEA country than the country of residence must be treated in the same way as the country of posting's own citizens.

 The aggregation principle

 When the qualifying period is to be calculated for various social benefits, all insurance periods in different EU/EEA countries are aggregated.
 This means that an employee can be entitled to the benefits earned even if they have not spent sufficient time in each particular country.